 What's done here:

-- A case of atamenial pneumothorax in a 43 year old endometriosis patient with a peculiar presentation is repoted from The Jikei Katsushika Medical Center, Japan.
+- A case of catamenial pneumothorax in a 43-year-old endometriosis patient with a peculiar presentation is reported from The Jikei Katsushika Medical Center, Japan.

-- Thoracoscopic surgery seems mandatory in patients with catamenial pneumothorax who also have diaphragmatic lesions.
+- Thoracoscopic surgery seems mandatory in patients with a catamenial pneumothorax who also have diaphragmatic lesions.

 - Such cases need hormone therapy after the surgery in order to prevent recurrence and an effective treatment outlook.

 Dr. Arakawa and associates from The Jikei Katsushika Medical Center, Japan, have published their recent case of catamenial pneumothorax with diaphragmatic defect and liver herniation in the "Journal of Cardiothoracic Surgery".

 Catamenial pneumothorax is an uncommon condition with a reported incidence of less than 3–6% in women with spontaneous pneumothorax.
 The main clinical features include the repetitive onset of pneumothorax during pre and postmenstrual periods, right-sided onset, and pelvic endometriosis in reproductive age patients.

 The patient presented here was a 43-year-old woman who had suffered from two previous right pneumothoraces and now complaining of right chest pain finally diagnosed as another recurrent pneumothorax.
 The condition was thought to be a catamenial pneumothorax.
 Video-assisted thoracic surgery (VATS) revealed scattered blueberry lesions on the diaphragm.
 The diaphragmatic nodularity in preoperative imaging was liver tissue that herniated into the thoracic cavity via a defect of less than 1 cm.
 The diaphragmatic defect was sutured and closed.